 The Remuneration Committee was established on 26 September 2011.
-Currently, the Remuneration Committee consisted of the following members, namely Mr. Ko, Wai Lun Warren (being the chairman of the Remuneration Committee), Mr. Chung, Man Lai and Ms. Li, Tak Yin, all being independent non-executive Directors.
+As at 31 March 2023, the Remuneration Committee consisted of the following members, namely Mr. Ko, Wai Lun Warren (being the chairman of the Remuneration Committee) (resigned with effect from 15 June 2023), Mr. Chung, Man Lai and Ms. Li, Tak Yin, all being independent non-executive Directors.
 The terms of reference of the Remuneration Committee are available at the websites of the Company and the Stock Exchange.